Memeplex: Missive for a Dark Age

 I will respect my patients refusal of treatment

-I will treat my patients
+I will attend my patients

 Regardless of their station